Fill the Cup: Drew Barrymore and the Campaign

-In March 2008, WFP Ambassador against Hunger, American actress Drew Barrymore, donated US$1 million to the World Food Programme on The Oprah Winfrey Show.
+In March 2008, WFP Ambassador Against Hunger, American actress Drew Barrymore, donated US$1 million to the World Food Programme on The Oprah Winfrey Show.
 Part of her donation will go toward feeding thousands of children in Kenya.
 “I have seen with my own eyes what a difference a simple cup of nutritious porridge can make in a child’s life,” said Drew Barrymore.
 "It helps them learn, stay healthy and sets them on track for a bright future.
 I urge everyone -- everywhere -- to help WFP 'Fill the Cup' for hungry children, and make hunger history," she said.

-On the television program, Executive Director Josette Sheeran explained that for 25 US cents a day, WFP can provide a school meal which feeds bodies, minds and transforms children's lives.
+On the television program, Executive Director Josette Sheeran explained that for 25 US cents a day, WFP can provide a school meal which feeds bodies, and minds and transforms children's lives.

 "Just US$50 fills a child’s cup for a year, and we call on everyone to click on wfp.org and make a donation," said Sheeran.
 Barrymore has travelled to Kenya twice in two years to see first-hand the impact hunger has on poor children.
 She is an ardent advocate for WFP school meals which boost children's chances for health, education and a more promising future.

 School feeding programmes

 School feeding programmes serve as a magnet to bring children to school, and to improve their ability to learn and concentrate.
-They are also among the most effective tools at increasing access to education and improving nutritional status of children.
+They are also among the most effective tools for increasing access to education and improving the nutritional status of children.
 For a minimal investment, lives can be transformed in fundamental ways.
 Many developed nations, including Japan, United States, United Kingdom, Italy and France, have long histories of supporting national school feeding programmes – a testament to the vitality and effectiveness of these programmes.

-WFP now provides meals to an average 20 million children in school - almost half of whom are girls.
+WFP now provides meals to an average of 20 million children in school - almost half of whom are girls.
 Within the past four decades, 28 countries have graduated from WFP school feeding programmes, and most are now providing school feeding on their own.
 WFP school meals are a major incentive for poor families to send their children to school.
 As a result, school enrolment and attendance rates are much higher in schools where meals are provided.
-Many children who lack food are unable to learn, meaning they lose an opportunity for personal development that ends up costing their family, community and economy.
+Many children who lack food are unable to learn, meaning they lose an opportunity for personal development which ends up costing their family, community and economy.